CanadianZombies/tumblrpost/README.md

 ########################################################################################################################################
 ** WHY WAS THIS WRITTEN **
-I do streaming on dlive.tv (http://www.dlive.tv/SimmyDizzle) and as a result of that, I tend to take screenshots and instant replay videos (30-60 second clips).
+I do streaming on twutch.tv (http://www.twitch.tv/SimmyDizzle) and as a result of that, I tend to take screenshots and instant replay videos (30-60 second clips).
 I wanted a quick way to automatically post them to my social media.
 As I have them saving to one folder it made sense to just generate a quick system, I hit F2, it takes a 30 second video capture, the script runs as it is always running, it sees a new file created, it tosses it to tumblr.
 Blamsauce, done.
 No work for me, middle of my stream it posts, and I don't have to